Sunboard Panel Design

 Radiant floor heat is the most comfortable and efficient way to heat your home or building with unsurpassed temperature control and flexibility in zoning.
 For many years, typical applications for radiant systems involved embedding tubing in concrete slabs or pouring concrete over tubing stapled to sub-floors.
 Radiant heat provides a superior alternative to concrete with numerous advantages:

 Sunboard Radiant Heat Panels are designed for simple, efficient installation over a variety of construction types.
-Sunboardpanel™ is ideal in new construction; it is particularly advantageous in the renovation market.
-Adding only 3/4" or 5/8" for 3/8" Pex® tubing to the existing floor height, panels provide a superior performing radiant heating system.
+Sunboardpanel™ is ideal in new construction or renovations; Adding only 3/4" or 5/8" for 1/2" or 3/8" Pex® tubing to the existing floor height, panels provide a superior performing radiant heating system.

 - Even distribution of heat

 - Lightweight - 5 times lighter than concrete

 - No need for structural upgrades

 - Compatible with most floor coverings